evanthebouncy/RPS_rl/README.md

-# A SIMPLE REINFORCEMENT LEARNING AGENT FOR ROCK PAPER SISSORS
+# A SIMPLE RL AGENT FOR ROCK PAPER SISSORS

 A simple personal project to brush up RL using rock paper sissor playing